 JOURNALISM

-Juliet is an award-winning freelance journalist working for the Guardian/Observer, Times, Telegraph and BBC Radio amongst other national and international media.
-For print, audio and online, she writes particularly on health and social issues, travel, people, culture, heritage and the arts.
-She is the editor of biannual drink and travel magazine, Tonic.
+Juliet is an award-winning freelance journalist working for the Guardian/Observer, Times, Telegraph and BBC Radio amongst others.
+For print, audio and online, she writes particularly on travel, health and social issues, people and arts & culture.
+She is the award-winning editor of biannual drink and travel magazine, Tonic.

-Juliet started her career at BBC Television – on Tomorrow’s World, Breakfast Time and Newsnight – before spending two years as a foreign correspondent for BBC Radio based in Jakarta, Indonesia, covering everything from illegal gold mining in the Sumatran jungle to the conflict in East Timor and government-level stories in the wider region.
+Juliet started her career at BBC Television – on Tomorrow’s World, Breakfast Time and Newsnight – before spending two years as a foreign correspondent for BBC Radio based in Jakarta, Indonesia, covering everything from illegal gold mining in the Sumatran jungle to the conflict in East Timor.

 Her interest in health – physical and mental – has led to articles and radio programmes about conditions spanning depression and dementia, cancer and Covid-19.